danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Output: "1211"

+39. combination-sum
+Given a set of candidate numbers (candidates) (without duplicates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.

+The same repeated number may be chosen from candidates unlimited number of times.

+Note:

+All numbers (including target) will be positive integers.
+The solution set must not contain duplicate combinations.
+Example 1:

+Input: candidates = [2,3,6,7], target = 7,
+A solution set is:
+[
+  [7],
+  [2,2,3]
+]
+Example 2:

+Input: candidates = [2,3,5], target = 8,
+A solution set is:
+[
+  [2,2,2,2],
+  [2,3,3],
+  [3,5]
+]

+40. combination-sum-ii
+Given a collection of candidate numbers (candidates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.

+Each number in candidates may only be used once in the combination.

+Note:

+All numbers (including target) will be positive integers.
+The solution set must not contain duplicate combinations.
+Example 1:

+Input: candidates = [10,1,2,7,6,1,5], target = 8,
+A solution set is:
+[
+  [1, 7],
+  [1, 2, 5],
+  [2, 6],
+  [1, 1, 6]
+]
+Example 2:

+Input: candidates = [2,5,2,1,2], target = 5,
+A solution set is:
+[
+  [1,2,2],
+  [5]
+]

 42. trapping-rain-water
 """
 Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.